This is our ULTIMATE GUIDE to the Best Muay Thai Gloves (and updated for 2020). That means, it’s our best, highly detailed article about the topic.

-The gloves feel great, offers some serious shock absorption, and an nice snap on the bag.
+The gloves feel great, offer some serious shock absorption, and a nice snap on the bag.
 Wrist support is also ideal as well (wrist support is one of the key areas that Hayabusa has worked on improving over traditional designs).

-If you are looking for a glove that’s more modern in it’s design backed by a lot of scientific research, Hayabusa are the top brand on the market.
+If you are looking for a glove that’s more modern in its design backed by a lot of scientific research, Hayabusa is the top brand on the market.

 But wait!
 These are for MMA you say.
 Yes, but the gloves also do well for Muay Thai (especially if you are hand heavy).
 The more pure Muay Thai glove brands have more flexible fingers and more wrist padding to block kicks, but Hayabusa being an MMA brand (a sport where there is a lot of hand to hand grappling) means the thumb area has some grip flexibility so you can grab your opponent in the clinch.
 This is something some of the pure boxing glove brands don’t have.